-The impacts of this climate emergency are not equally felt with socially vulnerable groups such as older people, the very young, people in poor health and people in low incomes tending to be the worst affected.3
+The impacts of this climate emergency are not equally felt with socially vulnerable groups such as older people, the very young, people in poor health and people in low incomes tending to be the worst affected.10

 The current Assembly's declaration of a Climate Emergency will lapse when the next Assembly is elected.
 It is important that into the future the Northern Ireland Assembly continues to have a responsibility to act on this climate emergency.
-We therefore support the Bill's declaration of a Climate Emergency.
+We therefore believe that this Bill should include a declaration of a Climate Emergency.